rictic/jsonriver/README.md

 ## See also

-[stream-json](https://www.npmjs.com/package/stream-json), which is more featureful and more complex. jsonriver is simpler and smaller.
+The built-in JSON.parse is faster (~10x in simple benchmarking) if you don't need streaming.

+[stream-json](https://www.npmjs.com/package/stream-json), is larger, more complex, and a bit slower (~2-3x slower in simple benchmarking), but it's much more featureful, and if you only need a subset of the data it can likely be much faster.